hessalti/kube-aku/eng.md

 3 rows selected.
 ```

-##### Check Scale-out operation
+##### Check Scale-up operation

 - Connect to the altibase-sts-0 pod and insert additional data into the T1 table.
-- Scale-out with replicas=4.
+- Scale-up with replicas=4.
-- Connect to the altibase-sts-3 pod and check if the data additionally inserted in the T1 table is reflected in the scaled-out pod.
+- Connect to the altibase-sts-3 pod and check if the data additionally inserted in the T1 table is reflected in the scaled-up pod.

 ```
 $ kubectl exec -it altibase-sts-0 -- /bin/bash